vega/altair/NOTES_FOR_MAINTAINERS.md

 $ python tools/generate_schema_wrapper.py
 ```

-Running this script requires Python 3.6 or newer, though it generates package
-code that is compatible with Python 2.7 and 3.5+.

 This script does a couple things:

 - downloads the appropriate schema files from the specified vega and vega-lite